ibm-cloud-security/appid-serversdk-nodejs/README.md

 As mentioned previously the anonymous access_token and identity_token will be automatically persisted in HTTP session by App ID SDK.
 You can retrieve them from HTTP session via same mechanisms as regular tokens.
 Access and identity tokens will be kept in HTTP session and will be used until either them or HTTP session expires.

 ### User profile attributes
+Use the user UserAttributeManager to store and retrieve attribute of the user.

 ```javascript
 const userAttributeManager = require("bluemix-appid").UserAttributeManager;